osquery/osquery/docs/wiki/development/building.md

 > NOTICE: This will install or build various dependencies on the build host that are not required to "use" osquery, only build osquery binaries and packages.

 For our build hosts (CentOS, Ubuntu 12, 14, 16, macOS 10.12, Windows 2016) we use a `sysprep` target to update the host and install these basic dependencies.
-This make target is included to help set up our cont-test hosts, your mileage may vary.

 ```sh
 make sysprep